1936 Grand Prix season: Second Half of the Season

 It was a hot, sunny day and 80,000 fans arrived for the race.
 The voiturette race was run at 8am.
 Seaman was doing double-duty, having his revenge and winning after a mid-race tussle with Trossi, who finished second, and Bira.
 In the main race, Nuvolari got a lightning start, and together with Varzi and Rosemeyer, soon distanced the field.
 Varzi had to pit on lap 4 when a stone smashed his windscreen and the wind-buffeting at speed made driving impossible.
 Rosemeyer passed Nuvolari for the lead at Villa Montani, as they entered the twisty uphill part of the circuit.
 Delius was third, just ahead of Brivio, but 3 minutes behind, after an hour.
 At half-distance (8 laps), the cars stopped to refuel.
 Varzi was absolutely flying now, putting in a 10m44s race lap, and reaching 285 kph in the timed kilometre.
 When Nuvolari retired in the hills with a broken engine on lap 11, it left Auto Union to take a sweep of the podium, with Rosemeyer beating Delius and Varzi home by over six minutes.
 Brivio was fourth and Rüesch, four laps behind, was the only other finisher of the twelve starters.

-The third Swiss Grand Prix was next race of the European Championship and, for that reason, the Mercedes team was in the entry list with four cars.
+The third Swiss Grand Prix was the next race of the European Championship and, for that reason, the Mercedes team was in the entry list with four cars.
 Auto Union also had four cars, with reserve Hasse called in place of von Delius.
 Ferrari just had three entries – for Nuvolari, Farina and Dreyfus.
 Bugatti brought two models for Wimille, with a 3.3-litre Type 59 and a 4.7-litre Type 59/50B.
 Caracciola was fastest in practice and started on pole.
 Getting away first, he was hounded by Rosemeyer as they pulled away from the rest of the field.
 Caracciola did everything to keep his lead, despite having waved flags to let the Auto Union pass.
 After nine laps, and furious shaken fists from Rosemeyer, it took the intervention of the lead official to flag Caracciola to pull over.
 Nuvolari had been third, but was falling back through the field with his engine overheating.
 Caracciola started having a stuck throttle, and was turning the ignition off and on to manage it.

 Rosemeyer, meanwhile, was setting new lap records and had even lapped his team-mate Stuck.
 In a race of high mechanical attrition, there were only five finishers, including the whole Auto Union team, cementing their dominance.
 Rosemeyer won, ahead of Varzi and Stuck, with only the Mercedes of Lang in 4th (co-driven by Faglioli) breaking up the Saxon procession Later that evening, tempers between the two Germans were still high and an unseemly shouting match erupted in their hotel lobby.
 The two would not speak to each other for the rest of the year.
 In response to their ongoing poor performance, the Mercedes team officially withdrew from the rest of the season to concentrate on their 1937 car.